 That’s why requiring learning objectives for great conference presentations sucks.

-If you’ve registered for EventCamp Twin Cities as a remote attendee (it’s free!) you’ll be able to watch a live stream of me running a personal introspective from the comfort and convenience of your web browser of choice on Thursday, September 9 at 4:15 p.m.
+If you’ve registered for EventCamp Twin Cities as a remote attendee (it’s free!) you’ll be able to watch a live stream of a little piece of Conferences That Work streamed live.
+I’ll be running a personal introspective from the comfort and convenience of your web browser of choice on Thursday, September 9 at 4:15 p.m.
 EST. This will be the first time I’ve ever facilitated a personal introspective with a remote audience, and I’ve added an experimental way for remote attendees to share the results of their introspectives online.

 Actually, why restrict yourself to just my session?
 We have a great set of innovative sessions available to anyone who wants to join the remote audience.
 I’m also running a fast-paced Pecha Kucha session at 2 p.m.
 EST the same day, and the conference program is packed with other great content and formats.
 The organizers have bent over backwards to create a two-way experience for remote attendees; here’s an excerpt from the EventCamp Twin Cities remote audience page: